Policy: Code of research conduct

-- Disclose interests that could give rise to, or be perceived to give rise to, a conflict, at the earliest opportunity.
+- disclose interests that could give rise to, or be perceived to give rise to, a conflict, at the earliest opportunity; and

 - Additional guidance for conflicts of interest:

-- Conflicts of interest in research are common.
-ANU researchers should expect to be conflicted from time to time, for example through consultancies, membership of committees, boards of directors, selection committees, advisory groups, personal relationships, financial delegations, institutional responsibilities, peer review, or receipt of funding or equipment from outside bodies.
+- conflicts of interest in research are common.
+ANU researchers expect to be conflicted from time to time, for example through consultancies, membership of committees, boards of directors, selection committees, advisory groups, personal relationships, financial delegations, institutional responsibilities, peer review, or receipt of funding or equipment from outside bodies.

-- Be aware of, and comply with, all policies and written agreements affecting any project they are involved with.
+- are aware of, and comply with, all policies and written agreements affecting any project they are involved with;

-- Not execute research agreements without holding the appropriate delegation of the University.
+- do not execute research agreements without holding the appropriate delegation of the University; and

-- Not transfer or receive experimental materials without an executed materials transfer agreement between all institutions sharing an interest in the materials.
+- do not transfer or receive experimental materials without an executed materials transfer agreement between all institutions sharing an interest in the materials.

 - Additional guidance for research agreements:

-- The ANU policy, Externally-funded Grants, Consultancies and Contracts sets out terms and conditions which may be applicable to research agreements.
-For example, ANU will not accept agreements which compromise academic freedom, accept funding from the tobacco industry or limit in any way the ability of a student to meet the examination requirements of the University.
+- ANU policy, External Project funding and agreements sets out terms and conditions which are applicable to research agreements.
+For example, ANU does not: accept agreements which compromise academic freedom, accept funding from the tobacco industry or limit in any way the ability of a student to meet the examination requirements of the University.

-- Under the Delegations Framework, all materials transfer agreements relating to ANU Intellectual Property and non-disclosure agreements relating to ANU Intellectual Property must be signed by the Deputy Vice-Chancellor (Research).
+- Under the Delegations Framework, all materials transfer agreements relating to ANU Intellectual Property and non-disclosure agreements relating to ANU Intellectual Property is signed by the Deputy Vice-Chancellor (Research).

 Divergence from the Code and Research Misconduct

-- ANU researchers must take all reasonable steps to report acts of research misconduct in a timely manner where they have reasonable grounds to believe research misconduct may have occurred.
+- ANU researchers take all reasonable steps to report acts of research misconduct in a timely manner where they have reasonable grounds to believe research misconduct has occurred.

-- Procedures for dealing with misconduct by the University's students are covered in the Discipline Rules and Medical Leave Rules.
+- procedures for dealing with misconduct by the University's students are covered in the Discipline Rules and Medical Leave Rules; and

-- Where United States Federal Funds are involved the provisions of the Public Health Service Regulation 42 CFR Part 50, Subpart A shall apply and the Deputy Vice-Chancellor (Research) shall immediately notify the United States Office of Research Integrity about the circumstances of any investigation.
-Allegations regarding research misconduct perpetrated during research supported by the United States Public Health Service will be dealt with according to the ANU Policy: Responding to Allegations of Scientific Misconduct involving US PHS Research Grants.
+- where United States Federal Funds are involved the provisions of the Public Health Service Regulation 42 CFR Part 50, Subpart A apply and the Deputy Vice-Chancellor (Research) immediately notifies the United States Office of Research Integrity about the circumstances of any investigation.
+Allegations regarding research misconduct perpetrated during research supported by the United States Public Health Service are dealt with according to the ANU Policy: Responding to Allegations of Scientific Misconduct involving US PHS Research Grants.

 Legislation and other documents

-- Below is a (non-exhaustive) list of legislative and other external requirements that may be relevant to the conduct of research by ANU researchers:
+- Below is a (non-exhaustive) list of legislative and other external requirements that are relevant to the conduct of research by ANU researchers:

-- Australian Institute of Aboriginal and Torres Strait Islander Studies, Guidelines for Ethical Research in Indigenous Studies (2000)
+- Australian Institute of Aboriginal and Torres Strait Islander Studies, Guidelines for Ethical Research in Indigenous Studies (2000); and

 - Research performed in foreign countries, with international collaborators, or involving data, materials or participants from overseas requires further checks to ensure compliance with all relevant international legislation.
 Issues to consider include foreign research permissions, visa restrictions, export controls and local legislation.